alexellis/docker-arm/ZERO.md

 ### See also:

-Additional instructions are available below including Raspberry PI 2/3:
+Additional instructions are available for the Raspberry PI 2/3, including how to set up a Swarm using *Consul* for discovery instead of using the hard-coded `nodes://` method.

 [Docker for Raspberry PI tutorial](http://blog.alexellis.io/linux-user-developer-magazine/)